Elderly funding is the largest portion of the Weinberg Foundation’s grants budget

 The Foundation’s major goal continues to be provision of help to older adults to live dignified, meaningful, and engaged lives in the community and to maintain their independence for as long as possible.

-If you are seeking a grant within “Older Adults”, you should be able to answer “yes” to the following questions.
-Does this grant:
+If you are seeking a grant within “Older Adults,” you should be able to answer “yes” to the following questions.

 - Serve the poorest?
 All grants must target populations well below the area median income level.
 Populations at even lower incomes are further prioritized.

-- Serve the frailest?
-In addition to low income, frailty makes older adults extremely vulnerable.
-The Foundation prioritizes proposals that help older adults with the highest levels of functional need.
+- Serve the most vulnerable?
+The Foundation prioritizes proposals that help older adults with the highest levels of functional need, physical, mental, and financial.

 - Address the most basic needs?
 The Foundation prioritizes support for organizations or programs addressing the most basic needs.
 This includes food, housing, and income security, as well as long term care.
 Basic needs also include supports for activities of daily living, and initiatives to maintain functional status by delaying the onset of disability.

 - Build the field?
 The Foundation looks for how an individual grant might help to “build the field” of supports and services for poor older adults.
-Building the field might be indicated by especially strong collaborations at the community level, the ability to leverage or strengthen other resources, testing of a new model for replicability, or the promotion of systems of care.
+Building the field might be indicated by especially strong collaborations at the community level, the ability to leverage or strengthen other resources, to test a new model to see if it is replicable, or the promotion of systems of care.
 Sharing information also builds the field.
 The key to this principle is this question, “What can the project, either service delivery or capital, teach the larger field of aging?”
+The Foundation expects that programs funded by the Foundation outside of Maryland and Northeastern Pennsylvania will have a written agreement to share and/or replicate their work with organizations in Maryland and/or Northeastern Pennsylvania.
+Israeli applicants should be able to describe how they will share and/or replicate their work with others in Israel.

 LOIs are accepted on a rolling basis